 Romping through grassy meadows, strolling through whispering mountaintop forests, playing Frisbee on the beach, and plucking flowers from vast gardens to wear in your hair.
 Does that sound like a greeting card?
 It's reality in Sonoma County, which spans more than one million acres of gorgeous Mayacamas Mountains range to Pacific Ocean coast.
 With near-endless parks, preserves, babbling streams, greenbelts and vast open agricultural and grazing areas, there's something new to discover every day.

-Explore the newly debuted trails at Taylor Mountain Regional Park in Santa Rosa; they wind through oak woodlands, across ridges overlooking Santa Rosa and Bennett Valley, over the headwaters of Colgan and Cooper creeks and past historic hot springs.
+Explore the newly debuted trails at this 1,100-acre park in Santa Rosa.
+The trails wind through oak woodlands, across ridges overlooking Santa Rosa and Bennett Valley, over the headwaters of Colgan and Cooper creeks, and past historic hot springs.

-For another noteworthy hike, the new trails at North Sonoma Mountain Regional Park include the 4.25-mile North Sonoma Mountain Ridge Trail.
+New trails at this 820-acre hillside park in Santa Rosa include the 4.25-mile North Sonoma Mountain Ridge Trail.
 The path begins in the ferns and redwoods on the south fork of Matanzas Creek, then climbs through forests of oaks and bay laurels to nearly 2,000 feet.
 Perfect for a romantic picnic.
 For the more adventurous, the park also includes a 4-mile section of the Bay Area Ridge Trail, which connects to Jack London State Historic Park for through-hiking opportunities.

 THE ROMANCE OF WINE